citybikes/docs/api/index.md

 ## Limits

 To ensure fair usage, the public API is limited to **300 requests per hour**.
 Rate limits reset every hour.
-Information about the limits can be inspected on the response headers:
+You can inspect the limits in the response headers

 ```shell
 $ curl -I https://api.citybik.es/v2/networks